moh3kh/stego-photo/README.md

 This simple program uses stepic module to hide(encode)/extract(decode) the data inside/from the png images.
-By adding authentication and encryption of the data it became more reliable.
+By adding authentication password to extract the hidden data, it became more reliable.

 The program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License